This is fool-proof, light brothy soup packed with classic Asian flavors and ready in as little as 5 minutes. Perfect for those cold days!

 - 1 tablespoon sesame oil

 - 16 frozen dumplings (such as chicken cilantro sold at Costco and Trader Joe’s)

 - 2 cups sliced mushrooms

-- 8 oz rice noodles prepared according to package instructions
+- 8 ounces rice noodles (prepared according to package instructions)

 - Bring chicken broth, soy sauce, rice vinegar, ginger, sesame oil and sambal oelek to a boil in a large soup pot, whisking occasionally.

 - Add frozen dumplings, mushrooms and baby kale to the boiling broth and simmer for 3 minutes until dumplings are warmed through and kale is wilted.